OxyContin Addiction and Treatment

 - Have I ever faced or narrowly avoided a legal problem because of my drug usage?

 - Would I prefer to take drugs than do other things?

-- Do I ever take drugs because I need them to alleviate the withdrawal symptoms I get if I don’t take them?
+- Do I ever take drugs because I need them to alleviate the withdrawal symptoms I get when I don’t take them?

-- Do I ever promise myself or loved ones that I will stop altogether or remain sober for a specific occasion and then fail to come through?
+- Do I ever promise myself or my loved ones that I will stop altogether or remain sober for a specific occasion – and then fail to come through?

 - Do I ever realize that I have forgotten something that happened or that I blacked out?

 - Do I lie to family and friends about my drug abuse and usage?